M.S. in Humane Leadership

 734-432-5420, R. 1313.

-Dr. Domzalski has served as a co-director of the M.S. in Humane Leadership (previously Humane Studies) program since its inception in 2012.
+Dr. Domzalski is one of the co-designers of the M.S. in Humane Leadership (previously Humane Studies), and has taught in the program since its inception in 2012.

 To his teaching and scholarship in humane leadership, Dr. Domzalski brings his educational background in psychology, theology, linguistics, and education.